 It is therefore essential that you have covered and understood the new material found in one Reader before moving on to the next.

-The wonderful thing about a phonics literacy programme is that as soon as you have learnt the basic letter sounds and the simple act of sounding out, you can already start to read and spell all the thousands of simple sounding words - including those you have never seen before.
+The wonderful thing about a phonics literacy program is that as soon as you have learnt the basic letter sounds and the simple act of sounding out, you can already start to decode and spell all the thousands of simple sounding words - including those you have never seen before.

-Spreading the cost of our complete programme over the seven primary school years, it represents very good value for the outcomes that are achieved.
+Spreading the cost of our complete program over the seven primary school years, it represents very good value for the outcomes that are achieved.

-This means that your child will always feel on top of the reading-and-writing learning process, not overwhelmed, since every step of the way is carefully calibrated.
-There are no surprises - that is, no words are introduced willy-nilly into the reading programme, regardless of their spelling.
+The Fitzroy Program is built on decades of hands-on experience in the classroom, and has a highly systematic approach to literacy acquisition.
+This means that your student will always feel on top of the reading-and-writing learning process, not overwhelmed, since every step of the way is carefully calibrated.
+There are no surprises.

 The result of this is that every Reader appears easy to read.
 This brings a series of success experiences that boost confidence and encourage your child to continue learning.

-Just as importantly, the systematic approach guarantees that your child - even if not initially blessed with great reading and writing talent - will nevertheless learn to read and write fluently.
-We have proved this over many years at our test-bed Fitzroy Community School, a non-selective school that consistently shows peak outcomes with 100% participation in external government tests.
+Just as importantly, the systematic approach ensures that your student will learn to read and write regardless of their starting point.
+We have proved this over many years at our test-bed Fitzroy Community School.

-We have created the series of 8 Fitzroy Word Skills work books precisely to meet this need.
+We have created the series of 10 Fitzroy Word Skills workbooks precisely to meet this need.
 Writing goes hand in hand with reading.
-For each pack of 10 Readers, there is a 76-page work book providing several sheets of written activities to go with each story.
-The highest level of the Fitzroy Readers (51-60) require two work books, 6A and 6B.
+For each pack of 10 Readers, there is a comprehensive workbook providing several sheets of written activities to go with each story.
+The highest level of the Fitzroy Readers (51-60) require two workbooks, 51-55 and 56-60.

 At the higher levels, there are many grammatical points - introduced in small steps.
 There is also vocabulary development - synonyms, antonyms etc. These questions, using the known vocabulary, ensure that students comprehend what they are reading.
 There are exercises in English idioms and in good English expression.

-The Fitzroy Method works particularly well for children with learning difficulties.
-In fact, over three and a half thousand Australian schools have invested in our teaching materials, many using them for remedial or special needs classes.
+The Fitzroy Program works very well for children with learning difficulties including dyslexia.
+Thousands of Australian schools have invested in our teaching materials, for use across their mainstream and specialised classrooms.

-The Fitzroy Method is gradual.
-This creates an environment where even slower learners readily understand what they are being taught, because no step in the learning process is ever too great.
-The steps are easier and more enjoyable.
+The Fitzroy Program is gradual.
+This creates an environment where learners readily understand what they are being taught, because no step in the learning process is ever too great.

-We are proud to offer Audio CDs for all Reader levels.
-These are spoken in clear and beautiful "neutral" English by Mary O'Carroll.
+We are proud to offer MP3 Audio for all the Fitzroy Readers.
+These are spoken in clear and beautiful English by Mary O'Carroll.
 The same natural speech is featured in the software packages available for individual literacy support.